JChen6592/SE_ElectronicBusinessSystem/README.md

 Fayrouz Mikhael,

 #### Prerequisites:
-#Have python 3 installed and Django
+Have python 3 installed and Django

 #### Note:
-#The super user's login information is:
+The super user's login information is:

-#Username: P
+#Username: P <br>
 #Password: Ppassword